sourcegraph/handbook/content/departments/engineering/teams/devinfra/processes.md

 The team leading the investigation should either fix the issue directly, or if the issue requires changes in the [DevInfra team's ownership/responsibility areas](#responsibilities) (e.g. increasing resource limits for build agents, or making significant changes to the pipeline generator), request the desired changes through an issue tagged `team/DevInfra`.

-For a higher-level understanding of our responsibilities, see our [guiding principles](../../../../strategy-goals/strategy/dev-experience/index.md#guiding-principles).
+For a higher-level understanding of our responsibilities, see our [guiding principles](../../../../strategy-goals/strategy/devinfra/index.md#guiding-principles).

 ## Team roles

 ### Support rotation

 We use OpsGenie to manage a [support](#support) rotation that changes weekly.
-The person on-call will be pinged when someone tags `@dev-experience-support` in Slack.
+The person on-call will be pinged when someone tags `@devinfra-support` in Slack.
 That person is expected to prioritize responding to the support request, but anyone who sees a request can and should jump in.

 ### Work leads